astronomer/astronomer-cosmos/docs/dbt/execution-modes.rst

      - Environment Isolation
      - Cosmos Profile Management
    * - Local
-     - Fastest
+     - Fast
      - None
      - Yes
    * - Virtualenv
-     - Fast
+     - Medium
      - Lightweight
      - Yes
    * - Docker
+     - Slow
      - Medium
-     - Medium
      - No
    * - Kubernetes
-     - Medium
+     - Slow
      - High
      - No

 Local
 -----

- from the same environment as Airflow  (optional: define the path to a dbt binary)

-Although ``local`` is the fastest way to run Cosmos operators, it also assumes that the DBT Python dependencies do not conflict with the Airflow worker dependencies - which is often not true, specially when running in some Cloud managed services.
+The ``local`` execution mode assumes there is a ``dbt`` binary reachable from within the Airflow worker node.
+It may have been installed as part of the `Cosmos package <install-options.html>`__ or not.

+By default Cosmos assumes the ``dbt`` command is available at the user system path.
+If that is not the case, a custom path to ``dbt`` can be set by using the argument ``dbt_executable_path``.

 When using the ``local`` execution mode, Cosmos converts Airflow Connections into a way DBT understands them by creating a DBT profile file (``profiles.yml``).

+The ``local`` execution mode is the fastest way to run Cosmos operators, since there is not overhead of installing ``dbt`` or building docker containers.
+However, it may not be an option to users using some managed Airflow services such as Google Cloud Composer, since Airflow and ``dbt`` dependencies can conflict - and the user does not have control of installing ``dbt`` in the Composer container.

 Example of how to use: